UWPCE-PythonCert/PythonCertDevel/_sources/modules/Comprehensions.rst.txt

     test called with:  2
     Out[10]: [0, 1, 4]

-We see that test gets called for all the values, and then a list is returned wth all the results.
+We see that test gets called for all the values, and then a list is returned with all the results.
 But if we use it in a generator comprehension:

 .. code-block:: ipython

     In [11]: g = (test(x) for x in range(3))

-nothing gets printed (the function has not been called) until you loop through it:
+Nothing gets printed (the function has not been called) until you loop through it:

 .. code-block:: ipython